 • Three summative tests must be conducted in each academic year for classes IX and X.

-In case of class X, public examination will be in place of third summative test to be conducted by the Board of Secondary Education. • First and second Summative Assessments shall be conducted by schools itself through preparing question papers for 80% of marks.
+• First and second Summative Assessments shall be conducted by schools itself through preparing question papers for 80% of marks.
 This ensures that the children are trained to write public exams.
-The remaining 20% of marks shall be awarded on the basis of the Formative Assessment.
+The remaining 20% of marks shall be awarded on the basis of the

 • The summative assessment for class IX and 1st and 2nd Summative Assessment in class X must be on the lines of public exams.